aaayris/Syriaca-SPARQL-queries/example-queries.md

 ###### Basic query to find properties and values of database

 ```
-select distinct ?property ?value
+SELECT DISTINCT ?property ?value
-where {
+WHERE {
   ?s ?property ?value
   }
 ```